 Comprehensive guide to migrating from on‑premises Exchange Server to Microsoft 365 using hybrid configuration.
-Learn setup, mailbox migration, and best practices for seamless coexistence.
+Learn setup, mailbox migration, and best practices for seamless coexistence between your on-premises environment and Exchange Online.

 What is Exchange Hybrid Migration?

 Exchange hybrid migration creates a seamless connection between your on‑premises Exchange Server and Microsoft 365 (Exchange Online).
-This allows mailboxes to exist in both environments simultaneously, enabling gradual migration while maintaining full functionality like shared calendars, free/busy information, and unified global address lists.
+This allows mailboxes to exist in both environments simultaneously, enabling gradual migration while maintaining full functionality like shared calendars, free/busy information, and a unified global address list.

 Why Choose Hybrid Migration?

-- Zero Downtime: Users continue working during migration
+- Zero Downtime: Users continue working uninterrupted during migration

 - Gradual Migration: Move mailboxes in phases over weeks or months